LOG-IC® Frequently Asked Questions (FAQs)

 - HF allows for less complicated readers which are less expensive.

-- UHF can have a large range, making it difficult to identify a specific tag when many tags are simultaneously communicating with a reader (i.e., you don't know which tag is the tag in front of you).
+- UHF can have a large range, making it difficult to identify a specific logger when many loggers are simultaneously communicating with a reader (i.e., you don't know which logger is the logger in front of you).

-- HF allows for more cost-effective tags that have more complex features.
+- HF allows for more cost-effective loggers that have more complex features.

-Can you download/read tag data without a reader?
+Can you download/read logger data without a reader?

-LOG-IC USB Loggers (Zip and Link) are the only tags that can be read without a reader.
-If you order a USB tag you will have dual download capabilities.
-Data can be downloaded via a reader or by directly connecting a USB tag to a PC in the LOG-IC CertiScan software.
+Log-ic 360™ USB Loggers are the only loggers that can be read without a reader.
+If you order a USB logger you will have dual download capabilities.
+Data can be downloaded via a reader or by directly plugging the logger into the USB port on a laptop or computer workstation, and using the Log-ic 360™ CertiScan® software.